Overview of the Senate of Pakistan

 The Senate operates under a defined leadership structure:

-• Chairman: The Chairman is the presiding officer of the Senate.
-The Chairman is elected by the members of the Senate and is responsible for maintaining order during sessions, ensuring the proper conduct of debates, and managing the legislative business of the house.
-The Chairman represents the Senate in all official functions and proceedings.
+- The Chairman serves as the presiding officer of the Senate, and, moreover, the members of the Senate elect the Chairman.
+In addition, the Chairman actively maintains order during sessions, ensures the proper conduct of debates, and manages the legislative business of the house.
+Furthermore, the Chairman represents the Senate in all official functions and proceedings.

-• Deputy Chairman: The Deputy Chairman assists the Chairman in their duties.
-In the absence of the Chairman, the Deputy Chairman presides over the Senate sessions and performs all the Chairman’s functions.
+- The Deputy Chairman assists the Chairman in performing official duties, and, moreover, steps in whenever required.
+In addition, in the absence of the Chairman, the Deputy Chairman presides over Senate sessions and, consequently, performs all functions of the Chairman.

 3. Duties and Responsibilities